garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-blob.md

 ```
 {% endcode %}

-3. After your authentication is completed, go to **Home > Storage Accounts** and choose your storage account.
+3. After you have completed your authentication, go to Home > Storage Accounts and select your storage account.
-4. Then go to **Security + Networking > Access Keys** section and note down either of the 2 access keys presented to you.
+4. Then go to the Security + Networking > Access Keys section and note down either of the two access keys presented to you.
-5. After you have aquired the access key, you may use the following command to Upload, Download or list the Blob in the container:
+5. After you have acquired the access key, you may use the following command to Upload, Download, or list thBlobob in the container:

 {% tabs %}
 {% tab title="Upload" %}

-To Upload a file as blob to the container, use the following command:
+To Upload a file aBlobob to the container, use the following command:

 {% code %}
 ```bash